 Six things to consider before making a planning application

 Obtaining planning permission for new healthcare developments is not always an easy process.
-However, having acted for clients on planning matters in respect of healthcare developments for over 25 years, we are well placed to guide you through the process.
+We act for clients on planning matters in respect of healthcare developments and can guide you through the process.

 In our experience, taking the right approach at the beginning and doing your homework beforehand is the best way to achieve results, saving a lot of time and expense in the long run.